By Ashley Levesque on January 4, 2021

-Here are the major challenges facing manufacturers today:
+These are the challenges facing food, consumer goods, and retail manufacturers today:

 ● they don’t have enough available labor to scale production up and down as demand requires